Skip to content

 import: github.com/erfianugrah/sentinel

-summary: Real client IP resolution + heuristic bot detection with scoring.
+summary: Real client IP resolution + heuristic bot detection + IPsum blocklist + expression-based firewall rules.

 testData: